MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/debugger-for-edge.md

 ---
-description: You can debug Microsoft Edge from Visual Studio Code using the Debugger Extension
+description: You can debug Microsoft Edge from Visual Studio Code using the built in debugger
 title: Debug Microsoft Edge in Visual Studio Code
 author: MSEdgeTeam
 ms.author: msedgedevrel